What Happens to My Kids if I am Sick or Die?

 is a danger to the children

-The court might deny the adoption.
+The court might deny the adoption (not let it happen).
 In Washington, courts rarely let a parent end their own parental rights, unless a third party is adopting the children.

 The illness might use up all your money.
 You might not be able to care for the children.